iechor/docs/content/guides/use-case/jupyter.md

 [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) is an open source application built around the concept of a computational notebook document.
 It enables sharing and executing code, data processing, visualization, and offers a range of interactive features for creating graphs.

-## Why use Docker and JupyterLab together?
+## Why use iEchor and JupyterLab together?

-By combining Docker and JupyterLab, you can benefit from the advantages of both tools, such as:
+By combining iEchor and JupyterLab, you can benefit from the advantages of both tools, such as:

 - Containerization ensures a consistent JupyterLab environment across all deployments, eliminating compatibility issues.